Toradol injections Q&A

 Toradol injection is a nonsteroidal anti-inflammatory drug used to relieve moderate to severe pain in the short term.
 Toradol injections are used to treat pain and inflammation caused by surgery and other reasons.
 Dr. Andrew Morchower at OmniSpine Pain Management offers Toradol injections.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Frisco, TX and Mesquite, TX.
+We have convenient locations to serve you in Frisco TX, Sunnyvale TX, and Mesquite TX.

 What are Toradol injections?

 Toradol (ketorolac) injections are used for the short-term treatment of moderate to severe musculoskeletal pain.
 It is often used before or after surgical and non-surgical procedures to provide additional pain relief.
 Apart from surgeries or other procedures, it is a very effective pain reliever for various musculoskeletal injuries or conditions.
 By reducing pain, Toradol injections also help individuals participate in important physical therapy and other exercises that may have been impeded by pain.

 Toradol (ketorolac) is a nonsteroidal anti-inflammatory drug (NSAID).
 It limits inflammation caused by injury or certain medical conditions which subsequently reduces swelling and pain.
 Ketorolac is not a narcotic drug and because it is not habit-forming, it is not a controlled substance.
 Thankfully, it will not cause physical or mental dependence, like narcotics frequently do.
 However, it is not uncommon for Toradol to be used in conjunction with a narcotic to provide additional pain relief than either medicine could alone.

 How many Toradol shots can I take?